Equivalences of biprojective almost perfect nonlinear functions: A technique to determine equivalence

-A major result by Yoshiara~\cite[Theorem 1]{YoshiaraQuadratic} states that two quadratic APN functions $F,G$ are CCZ-equivalent if and only if they are EA-equivalent.
-It is then straightforward that under the additional condition $F(0)=G(0)=0$ it even suffices to consider EL-equivalence (see e.g.~\cite[Proposition 2.2.]{kasperszhou}).
-We summarize: \begin{theorem} Two quadratic APN functions $F,G \colon \F \rightarrow \F$ with $F(0)=G(0)=0$ are CCZ-equivalent if and only if they are EL-equivalent. \end{theorem}
+A major result by Yoshiara~\cite[Theorem 1]{YoshiaraQuadratic} states that two quadratic APN functions $F$ and $G$ are $\CCZ$-equivalent if and only if they are EA-equivalent.
+It is then straightforward that under the additional condition $F(0)=G(0)=0$ it even suffices to consider EL-equivalence (see for instance~\cite[Proposition 2.2.]{kasperszhou}).
+We summarize these observations in the following theorem.